fbpx

 Touching a starfish at the Seattle Aquarium

-Life on the Edge features hands-on exhibits where children can touch sea life
+Life on the Edge features hands-on exhibits where children can touch sea life, including live sea stars.

 Sea urchin at the Seattle Aquarium